 In 2020, this cutting-edge AR company, which was established just over 3 years ago, has achieved nearly 100 million yuan in revenue, which is somewhat unbelievable when the industry is still generally facing difficulties in landing and revenue.

 Goolton Technology is located near Beijing Jiaotong University.
 The office is compact and bright.
-The two mannequins at the entrance wear futuristic AR glasses.
+The two mannequins at the entrance wear futuristic wearable AR glasses.
 On the side is a set of super cool, high-tech intelligent full-body individual firefighting equipment.
 The people who work here are all in a hurry, diligent and bright-eyed.
-Their boss, Mr. Cui Haitao, is humorous and capable.
+Their boss, Mr Cui Haitao, is humorous and capable.

-"Since we are facing the business market," Cui Haitao said, "our products must be defined from the needs of customers.
+“Since we are facing the business market,” Cui Haitao said, “our products must be defined from the needs of customers.
 It is impossible for us to understand medical care better than medical customers and aviation better than airlines, so we often ask and listen repeatedly.
-We guide customers to feedback the traditional and bottleneck problems faced by their industry, and use our ability to solve these pain points for customers.”
+We guide customers to feedback on the traditional and bottleneck problems faced by their industry, and use our ability to solve these pain points for customers.”

-Cui Haitao said that we hope that Goolton's products can be used by users in their daily work.
-For example, the user behavior portrait of our product design is that every worker will wear AR glasses from entering the factory gate to leaving get off work, which is convenient and comfortable.
+Cui Haitao said that we hope that Goolton’s products can be used by users in their daily work.
+For example, the user behavior portrait of our product design is that every worker will wear AR glasses from entering the factory gate to getting off work, which is convenient and comfortable.
 AR glasses will become a daily tool for workers, not just glasses.
 Used for demonstrations and visits by visitors.
 Our goal is that with the increase in the use of intelligent tools and the increase in the coverage of the process, the production and operation efficiency of customers will be truly improved.

 Electric power inspection also has similar high-risk operation characteristics.
 Workers have to climb up the towers 30 to 40 meters high, and it is difficult to work at high altitudes.
 It is a huge challenge for workers to complete inspection tasks under safe conditions.
 Drones can replace some manual tasks, but opening the cabinet door, finding the corresponding position, opening or closing the button, etc., is still far from being completed by the machine alone, and it is even more impossible to detect the equipment in the trench.
 The solution provided by Goolton Technology is to let electric workers wear AR glasses, free their hands, and greatly enhance the multi-task interaction and operation capabilities of workers.

-When workers are working, they can see equipment descriptions, real-time data, fault prompts and other information through AR glasses.
+When workers are working, they can see equipment descriptions, real-time data, fault prompts and other information through AR eyeglasses.
 Workers can perform maintenance work immediately, and back-end technical experts can communicate with them in real-time audio and video.
 For areas beyond the reach of experts, there are AI devices to assist and supervise.